 Walsh Whiskey to split in two after dispute with Italian partner

-Irish directors to look after drinks brand while Illva Saronno will manage the distillery
+Irish directors to look after drinks brands while Illva Saronno will manage the distillery

 Walsh Whiskey founders Bernard and Rosemary Walsh